h-sifat/productivity-timer/README.md

 I have the utmost respect for your privacy and zero interest in your personal data.
-Whatever data you generate with this app lives in your own machine and it doesn't make any network requests.
+Whatever data you generate with this app lives in your own machine and it doesn't make any network requests except for update check (you can turn it off).
 But the sqlite database is unencrypted though and is accessible to every application running on your system!

 [Go to TOC](#table-of-contents)